flatlandchurch/mentorship-flatland-church/content/lessons/baptism-communion.md

 ## Should you ever become rebaptized?

-All Christians who have been properly baptized in the name of the Father, the Son, and the Holy Spirit should not seek rebaptism.
+All Christians who have been properly baptized as adults in the name of the Father, the Son, and the Holy Spirit should not seek rebaptism.
 Rather I should remember the promises made by God in my baptism and seek to live a Christ-centered life.

 ## What is the outward and visible sign of communion?